WISE-PaaS/example-js-migration-MySQL-to-MongoDB/README.md

 ### 4. API Routes

-Not a very significant part, it's just to make sure that you have data in the database and is connected.
+Not a very significant part, it's just to make sure that your app is working.

 ![Imgur](https://i.imgur.com/KCXtuUf.png)